Menstrual cup: Safety

 Menstrual cups are a safe option for managing menstruation, with risks comparable to or lower than alternatives (with the possible exception of the risk of intrauterine device (IUD) displacement).
-They are safe in in low-, middle-, and high-income settings.
+They are safe in low-, middle-, and high-income settings.

 Using a menstrual cup does not harm the vaginal flora.
 Studies looked at disruptions of the vaginal flora including excessive growth of yeast, excessive growth of harmful bacteria, excessive growth of Staphylococcus aureus, and other microorganisms; subjects using menstrual cups were not more likely to have these common vaginal problems than subjects using other methods, (cloth or disposable pads, or tampons); in some studies, they were less likely.

 Menstrual cups can be used with an IUD, but it isn't clear whether using a menstrual cup increases the risk of IUD expulsion, as of 2023.
 About 6% of all IUD users have an IUD come out unintentionally, most commonly during menstruation.
 In three studies of expulsion rates in menstrual cup users, the rates were 3.7%, 17.3% and 18.6%.
 Menstrual cup users differ demographically from the general population of IUD users (for instance, they tend to be younger, and youth independently increases the risk of losing an IUD unintentionally).
 It has been suggested that when removing a menstrual cup, the user might accidentally pull on the IUD string, or that the suction might pull the IUD out.
 There is no data on what removal techniques, brands or types of cup might be riskier.
 Some IUD users have had the strings of their IUD cut quite short as a precaution against accidentally pulling it out while removing a cup.
-So far there is no data on IUD displacement in people using ring-shaped cups, which do not suction to the cervix in the way bell-shaped cups can.
+So far there is no data on IUD displacement in people using discs, which do not suction to the cervix in the way cups can.